COUNTRY DESCRIPTION: Sierra Leone is a developing country in western Africa still recovering from a ten-year civil war that ended in 2002. English

 CRIME: Entrenched poverty in Sierra Leone has led to criminality.
 Visitors and resident U.S. citizens have experienced armed mugging, assault, and burglary.
 Petty crime and pick-pocketing of wallets, cell phones, and passports are very common especially on the ferry to and from Lungi International Airport as well as in the bars, restaurants, and nightclubs in the Lumley Beach and Aberdeen areas of Freetown.
 The majority of these crimes against U.S. citizens are non-violent confrontations characterized as crimes of opportunity (i.e., pick-pocketing, theft of unattended possessions in public places or hotel rooms, bag snatching, and financial confidence scams).
 Law enforcement authorities usually respond to crimes slowly, if at all.
 Police investigative response is often incomplete and does not provide support to victims.
 Inefficiency and corruption are serious problems at all levels within the government of Sierra Leone.
 U.S. citizens traveling to or residing in Sierra Leone should maintain a heightened sense of awareness of their surroundings to help avoid becoming victims of crime.

 Home invasions, especially targeting westerners, are extremely common in Sierra Leone.
 Most residential break-ins are perpetrated by small groups of well-organized, armed bandits equipped with tools.
 These criminals are motivated, intrepid, and aggressive.
 They do not fear confrontation and are often armed with machetes or homemade firearms.
-They often use stealth techniques to effect an entry, such as taking advantage of a rainstorm to mask their movements, sneaking past a sleeping guard, cutting through roofs, or tunneling under walls.
-As is common in many developing countries, expatriates are frequent targets due to their perceived wealth.
+They often use stealth techniques to enter a residence, such as taking advantage of a rainstorm to mask their movements, sneaking past a sleeping guard, cutting through roofs, or tunneling under walls.
+Expatriates are frequent targets due to their perceived wealth.

-In the past few months, the U.S. Embassy has received several reports of crime perpetrated on westerners driving vehicles.
+Over the past, the U.S. Embassy has received several reports of crime perpetrated on westerners driving vehicles.
 In each case, cars were stopped in traffic or moving slowly when thieves reached in open windows or opened unlocked doors to steal purses, telephones, and a variety of other valuables from the unsuspecting motorist.
 Thefts tended to occur on poorly maintained roads requiring slow speed and elaborate maneuvering around potholes and drainage canals.
 Criminals also threw rocks and caused diversions to distract drivers while simultaneously entering the passenger side of the vehicle to steal property.
 Specifically, thieves have targeted Signal Hill Road (near the UNIPSIL Headquarters) in Western Freetown because it is a high-traffic area with poor road conditions, lack of street lights, and heavy foliage.
-For more information about driving safety, see the Embassy’s recent Security Message for U.S. Citizens here.
+For more information about driving safety, see the Embassy’s Security Messages for U.S. Citizens here.